brandttru/Focus-Bear-Onboarding/0. Company policies/Inclusive-Design-Reflection.md

 ### Read a first-person account from someone with ADHD or Autism about their experiences with productivity tools.
 (Hint: Look for blog posts, videos, or community discussions.)
 https://www.reddit.com/r/ProductivityApps/comments/1cq6u8y/best_productivity_and_organizational_apps_for_adhd/

+Interestingly, a lot of people with ADHD or autism find that using non digital tools are the most effective for ensuring productivity.

 ### Identify one design or communication improvement that could make Focus Bear more accessible.
 When first opening the app, I find it a bit overwhelming.
 Maybe we can add widgets for the features we do want since I cannot see myself using all of these.
+For example, the Overview tab has blocks for routines and tasks.
+I think some more customization for these would make it less overwhelming, such as removing blocks that are unused (maybe I don't use Focus Bear to track my morning/evening routine) or being able to rearrange them (I would want my most used at the top).

 ### Practice writing a clear, patient, and supportive response to a hypothetical user struggling with executive functioning.
 Don't give up!
 We are struggle sometimes and that's okay.
+Whether its making your bed or completing your assignment.
+No matter how big or how small.
 Take your time.
 It's the results that matter not the method.